Returning Student Housing Selection

-Students who choose not to select as part of a group will be able to select a bed starting on Friday April 12th at 2PM.
-Available spaces for selecting a bed are generally in Commonwealth Hall.
+Students who choose not to select as part of a group will be able to select a bed starting on April 24th at 2PM.

 Note that students who are expected to have less than 30 credits at the end of the Spring semester will select on the last day of Expected Sophomore Week.